github/GitHub-for-Startups-HQ/README.md

 **👨‍💻 Startup Benefits**

 - _Free GitHub Enterprise_: 20 seats of GHE for 12 months for year 1 and and additional 50% off 20 seats in year 2 for portfolio companies **affiliated with a GitHub for Startups partner.**
+- [_Free GitHub Advanced Security_](https://resources.github.com/contact/security/): 20 seats of GHAS for 12 months for year 1 and and additional 50% off 20 seats in year 2 for portfolio companies **affiliated with a GitHub for Startups partner.**
 - _Tailored product guidance_: Startup-friendly onboarding and in-product experience, office hours, and technical best practice sharing.

 **📝 Additional Program Resources**